QueenOvSwords/home-labs/Port Scanning Detection.md

 SCAN_TIMEFRAME = 60
 ```

-In order for the script to run commands to block the IP addresses, `nftables` needs to be set up to hold a list of IPs and block drop traffic from the ones added to the `blocked_ips` set.
+In order for the script to run commands to block the IP addresses, `nftables` needs to be set up to hold a list of IPs and drop traffic from the ones added to the `blocked_ips` set.

 ```
 sudo nft add set ip filter blocked_ips '{ type ipv4_addr; flags interval; }'